xxxFRIARxxx/SaltyBot/README.md

 ## Step 1:  Smash that like button!

+Run "SaltyStateMachine.py" to run the program until:
+* The heat-death of the universe
+* Your power supply/internet connection fails
-Double click "SaltyStateMachine.py" to run the program until the heat-death of the universe, or the SaltyBet JSON/Twitch servers shut down.
+* Or the SaltyBet JSON/Twitch servers shut down

 # Details on betting and rankings